Circuit de Monaco: Mechanical adaptations

-In other motorsport
+In other sports

 Map of the shorter version of the Circuit de Monaco, which was used for the Monaco ePrix in the 2014–15, 2016–17 and 2018–19 seasons.

 FIA World Rally Championship

-The circuit has been used as a special stage during the WRC Monte Carlo Rally, for example in 2008.
+The circuit has been used as a special stage during the WRC Monte Carlo Rally, for instance in 2008 where it was a Super Special Stage duel.
+It used a shorter layout comparable to what would later become the original Formula E layout, but with some additional obstacles.
+One car would set off from the home straight, while the other would set off from between the main layout's turns 14 and 15.
+Each race was 2 laps.

+The circuit returned in the 2026 edition.
+One car would drive at a time, and additional obstacles were placed along the track, with the start-finish marks moved to La Rascasse.

 FIA Formula E Championship

 Map of the longer and new Formula E layout of the Circuit de Monaco, which was used for the Monaco ePrix for the 2020–21 season.

 On 18 September 2014 it was announced the Formula E would be racing on a shorter 1.760 km version of the Monaco Grand Prix circuit, which was subsequently used for the 2014–15, 2016–17 and 2018–19 seasons.
 This layout omitted the regular section of the track between the climb up the hill at Beau Rivage and the Nouvelle Chicane at the exit of the tunnel, instead turning right immediately after Sainte Dévote to head downhill, before rejoining the regular layout by way of a 180 degree turn at the chicane.

 Monaco was not scheduled to be on the calendar for the second season of Formula E because it took the slot on the calendar filled by the Historic Grand Prix at Monaco every other year.
 The inaugural Paris ePrix took its spot on the calendar for season two, with the Monaco ePrix reinstated for season three.
 This biennial agreement continued until after Formula E's fifth season.

 A new track layout was used for the 2021 Monaco ePrix: the layout is similar to the Formula One layout, with only slight differences at turns 1 (Sainte Dévote) and 11 (Nouvelle Chicane).
 This new layout has a length of 3.318 km; the distance of the track being increased due to the increase in car performance and range of Gen2 cars.
 The 2022 Monaco ePrix saw the race run on the full track layout and has used the regular layout since 2022.